 BridgeBuilders is a faith-based charitable organization that brings faith, hope, and love to the poor in Dallas, Texas

-In 1990, Mike Fechner enjoyed the material comfort of a millionaire entrepreneur; white, affluent, healthy, educated, and married.
-He attended church regularly, tithed faithfully, loved his family, and led the kind of upright life expected of good Christian men.
+In 1990, Mike Fechner enjoyed the material comfort of a millionaire entrepreneur in North Dallas; affluent, healthy, educated, and married.
+He attended church regularly, loved his family, and led the kind of upright life expected of good Christian men.
 Most would say Mike had it all—spiritual and tangible blessings in abundance—yet he knew something was missing.
 When he met Velma Mitchell, he encountered the missing "something" he longed to experience.

-Velma was, in many ways, Mike's opposite; black, poor, a single mother struggling physically and financially.
+Velma was, in many ways, Mike's opposite; black, poor, a single mother struggling physically and financially in South Dallas.
 Yet, for all her difficulties, Mike saw in Velma a trust in Jesus Christ that defied her circumstances.
-Velma possessed something that Mike desperately wanted for himself.
+Velma possessed something that Mike desperately wanted for himself, a real faith.

 On September 5, 1992, Romon was shot and killed in a random drive-by shooting.
 Romon's death became a catalyst.
 The tragedy galvanized the resolve of Mike and Velma to see South Dallas restored and lives renewed by the power of Christ and his kingdom.
-In 1995, they formed the ministry known today as BridgeBuilders with a singular compelling desire: to join God in His mission to transform urban communities for His glory.
+In 1995, they formed the ministry known today as BridgeBuilders with a singular compelling desire: to create a movement of God connecting Christians to serve and love the least and the lost.

 We acknowledge one God: Father, Son, and Holy Spirit.
 In Jesus Christ, the love, mercy, and grace of God are made known to us and all people.
 From this overflowing abundance of God’s love, we find our call to ministry.

 We proclaim together, “Jesus lived, died, and rose again.
 Jesus is Lord.”
 We desire Him to be central in our individual and corporate life.